nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Recovery procedure for systematic failure in a stream processor

-There is a new option to recover from systematic stream processor failure.
+There is a new option to recover from systematic stream processor failure.</br>
-First, add nuxeo.stream.recovery.skipFirstFailures=1 to a single Nuxeo node, Processors will skip the first record in failure instead of terminating.
+First, add `nuxeo.stream.recovery.skipFirstFailures=1` to a single Nuxeo node, Processors will skip the first record in failure instead of terminating.
-Second, once the problematic record is skipped remove the option from the nuxeo.conf and perform a rolling restart of other Nuxeo nodes in order to restore all processor threads.
+Second, once the problematic record is skipped remove the option from the `nuxeo.conf` and perform a rolling restart of other Nuxeo nodes to restore all processor threads.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27529](https://jira.nuxeo.com/browse/NXP-27529)

 #### Expose stream processor failures as metrics

-A new counter metric has been added when the processing enters in termination due to an error. also even if the probe is disabled it will be nice to have the stream processor probe output to list which processing is failing.
+A new counter metric has been added when the processing enters in termination due to an error.
+Also, even if the probe is disabled, it will be nice to have the stream processor probe output to list which processing is failing.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27471](https://jira.nuxeo.com/browse/NXP-27471)

-#### Stream Processor probe in the runningstatus
+#### Stream Processor Probe in The `runningstatus`

-Since 11.1 you can activate a health check probe to check the status of stream processors.
+Since 11.1, you can activate a health check probe to check the status of stream processors.
-The option to activate in nuxeo.conf is:`nuxeo.stream.healthCheck.enabled=true`
+The option to activate in `nuxeo.conf` is:`nuxeo.stream.healthCheck.enabled=true`

-If a stream processor fails after retries and its failover policy is to stop on error the runningstatus will be in error.
+If a stream processor fails after retries and its failover policy is to stop on error the `runningstatus` will be in error.</br>
-When this happens the Nuxeo node needs to be restarted to continue the processing.
+When this happens the Nuxeo node needs to be restarted to continue the processing.</br>
-Note that by default the health check probe is not activated.
+Note that, by default, the health check probe is not activated.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27164](https://jira.nuxeo.com/browse/NXP-27164)

 ### WorkManager

-#### Trigger an action after completion of a group of Works {{Also available in '10.10'}}
+#### Trigger an action after completion of a group of Works
+(also available in 10.10)

 The StreamWorkManager provides the capability to trigger an action once all tasks of a group of Works are completed.
 For instance, it is now possible to fire a document rendition done Event once all the renderings for a document are completed.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28182](https://jira.nuxeo.com/browse/NXP-28182)

-#### New metrics for Works DLQ usage {{Also available in '10.10'}}
+#### New metrics for Works DLQ usage
+(also available in 10.10)

 Introduce a new metric nuxeo.works.dlq.count that counts the Works in failure that has been put in the dead letter queue (DLQ) stream since the instance is up.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27673](https://jira.nuxeo.com/browse/NXP-27673)

-#### Store Work in failure in DLQ for repair purpose {{Also available in '10.10'}}
+#### Store Work in Failure in DLQ for Repair Purpose
+(also available in 10.10)

-After retries, Works in failure are stored in a dead letter queue (DLQ) stream named dlq-work.
+After retries, Works in failure are stored in a dead letter queue (DLQ) stream named `dlq-work`.
 This DLQ is activated by default on both WorkManager implementations (default and StreamWorkManager).

-Works in this DLQ can be re-executed for a repair purpose using an automation operation.
+Works in this DLQ can be re-executed for repair purpose using an automation operation.
 Note that in cluster mode when NOT using Kafka you need to run this automation operation on each Nuxeo node.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27148](https://jira.nuxeo.com/browse/NXP-27148)

-#### WorkManager processing disabling
+#### WorkManager Processing Disabling

 You can now use `nuxeo.work.processing.disable=true` to disable WorkManager processing